Frequently Asked Questions

 What can an agency do when they are at full capacity or overspent in Stage 3 and need to transfer over a “timed-out” Stage 2 family?
 Will an agency be required to enroll the “timed-out” Stage 2 family even if it results in the disenrollment of a current Stage 3 family?Yes.
 As specified in MB 11–36, contractors must enroll timing out Stage 2 families.
 If upon enrolling timing out families the contractor determines that they will over expend their MRA, they must begin to disenroll families.
 In order to ensure that continuity of care provisions are provided to families, the contractor must make every effort to identify and transfer a child’s enrollment to another child development program for which the family is eligible.
 If the contractor is unable to do so, then the contractor must begin to disenroll families as instructed in MB 11–36.

-Is it correct that the Child Development Division is instructing CalWORKs Stage 3 contractors not to enroll “timing out” Stage 2 because there are no monies?No. MB 11–36 instructs contractors to continue to enroll timed out Stage 2 families into Stage 3.
+Is it correct that the Early Education and Support Division is instructing CalWORKs Stage 3 contractors not to enroll “timing out” Stage 2 because there are no monies?No. MB 11–36 instructs contractors to continue to enroll timed out Stage 2 families into Stage 3.
 If upon enrolling timing out families the contractor determines that they will over expend their MRA, they must begin to disenroll families.
 In order to ensure that continuity of care provisions are provided to families, the contractor must make every effort to identify and transfer a child’s enrollment to another child development program for which the family is eligible.
 If the contractor is unable to do so, then the contractor must begin to disenroll families as instructed in MB 11–36.

 Will CalWORKs Stage 3 contractors be allowed to apply for the five percent contingency funding on Alternative Payment Program contracts for the 2011–12 fiscal year?